Red Yeast Rice Cholesterol

 After three months, LDL dropped by about 40 percent in both groups (statins and red yeast rice), according to lead researcher David Becker, M.D., a cardiologist at the University of Pennsylvania Health System.

 Possible side effects & medicine interaction of Red Yeast Rice

 Red yeast rice products may not be safe; some may have the same side effects as certain cholesterol-lowering drugs, and some may contain a potentially harmful contaminant.

 Get immediate medical help if you are having any signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Red yeast rice may interacts with other drugs such as antibiotic, cholesterol reducing drugs, niacin, danazol, itraconazole, nefazodone, etc.
+Red yeast rice may interact with other drugs such as an antibiotic, cholesterol reducing drugs, niacin, danazol, itraconazole, nefazodone, etc.